Pregnancy-associated malaria: Pharmacological treatment

-Treatment of PAM is highly dependent on the mother's current pregnancy stage (i.e. trimester) and the species responsible for the disease transmission.
+Treatment of PAM is highly dependant on the mother's current pregnancy stage (i.e. trimester) and the species responsible for the disease transmission.

-For infection caused by P. falciparum, the WHO recommends during the first trimester a treatment consisting of both Quinine and Clindamycin for a duration of 7 days.
+For infection caused by P. falciparum, the WHO recommends a first trimester a treatment consisting of both Quinine and Clindamycin for a duration of 7 days.
 During the second and third trimester, the WHO recommendations of ACT, are the same as ones for non-pregnant individuals.

 For infection caused by the other species, which include Plasmodium malariae, Plasmodium vivax, and Plasmodium ovale, the WHO recommends Chloroquine or Quinine during the first trimester.
 Quinine is used as an alternative if chloroquine-resistance is detected.
 During the second and third trimester, the WHO recommends either ACT or Chloroquine.
 If chloroquine-resistance is detected, ACT is the treatment of choice.
 The Centers for Disease Control and Prevention (CDC) has similar recommendations to the WHO.

 Epidemiology

 Globally, an estimated 125 million or more pregnant women per year risk contracting PAM.
-Pregnancy-related malaria causes around 100,000 infant deaths each year, due in large part to low birth weight.
+Pregnancy-related malaria causes around 100,000 infant deaths each year, largely due to low birth weight.

 Due to the nature of disease transmission (i.e. via mosquitoes) and life cycle of the parasite, malaria is prevalent in warm, humid climates, such as tropical and subtropical regions.
-Consistent with previous years, the incidence of malaria in general is greatest in African regions, specifically sub-Saharan Africa, as defined by the World Health Organization (WHO), although there was a decline in numbers from 2010 to 2018.
-Particularly, in Central and West Africa, the number of pregnancies with malarial infection reached around 35% of all pregnancies in those regions in 2018.
+Consistent with previous years, the incidence of malaria in general is greatest in African regions, specifically sub-Saharan Africa, as defined by the World Health Organization - (WHO) - although there was a decline in numbers from 2010 to 2018.
+Particularly, in 2018, the number of pregnancies in Central and West Africa with malarial infection reached around 35% of all pregnancies in those regions.
 The regions that follow Africa in terms of malaria cases are Southeast Asia and the Mediterranean, although it is important to note that Africa has the largest number of cases by far; these regions comprise over 90% of the global incidences of malaria.

-In the realm of pregnancy, individual immunity and level of transmission within the area play an important role in the malarial complications that manifest.
-For example, areas with high level of transmission are also associated with higher incidence of immunity.
-Therefore, infection from P. falciparum is usually associated with no symptoms in pregnant women.
-However, it is not to conclude that the presence of P. falciparum is completely benign, as it has been associated with maternal anaemia.
+In the realm of pregnancy, individual immunity and level of transmission by area play important roles in the malarial complications that manifest.
+For example, areas with high levels of transmission are also associated with higher incidences of immunity.
+Therefore, infection by P. falciparum is usually associated with no symptoms in pregnant women.
+However, it is not safe to conclude that the presence of P. falciparum is completely benign, as it has been associated with maternal anaemia.
 Specifically, in these settings, women in their first pregnancy are at greatest risk of complications that arise from P. falciparum.
 Similarly to P. falciparum, Plasmodium vivax (P. vivax), another malarial pathogen found primarily in Asia and South America, has also been associated with maternal anaemia and low birthweight.
 On the contrary, women who live in areas with lower transmission are at a very high risk of adverse malarial outcomes despite their number of pregnancies.